Emergence of local irreversibility in complex interacting systems: Decomposing irreversibility in neuronal populations

-For example, in Fig. \ref{fig_neuron_1}(e) we illustrate the transition rates between the states of $N=3$ neurons responding to a natural movie [Fig. \ref{fig_neuron_1}(b)].
-We note that the transition rates are proportional to the joint transition probabilities: $2r P(x\rightarrow x')$, where $r$ is the spike rate, and the factor of two stems from the fact that there are two transitions for every spike (one when the spike enters the front of the sliding window and one when it exits the back).
-Notably, the changes in state probabilities $\Delta P(x) = \sum_{x'} P(x'\rightarrow x) - P(x \rightarrow x')$ are small relative to errors [Fig. \ref{fig_neuron_1}(f)], indicating that the group of neurons is in a stochastic steady state.
-Additionally, we find that the cells exhibit fluxes between states [Fig. \ref{fig_neuron_1}(g--h)], thereby breaking detailed balance.
+For example, in Fig.~\ref{fig_neuron_1}(e) we illustrate the probabilities of transitions between the states of $N=3$ neurons responding to a natural movie [Fig.~\ref{fig_neuron_1}(b)].
+Notably, the changes in state probabilities $\Delta P(x) = \sum_{x'} P(x'\rightarrow x) - P(x \rightarrow x')$ are small relative to errors [Fig.~\ref{fig_neuron_1}(f)], indicating that the group of neurons is in a stochastic steady state.
+As discussed above (and in Appendix \ref{app_bin}), binary steady--state variables cannot break detailed balance on their own.
+Thus, even though neurons violate detailed balance at the subcellular scale, at the coarse-grained level of binary activity the individual neurons in Fig.~\ref{fig_neuron_1}(e--f) do not define a local arrow of time.
+However, when examined as a group, we find that the three cells exhibit fluxes between collective states [Fig.~\ref{fig_neuron_1}(g--h)], thereby breaking detailed balance.
 In combination, these results establish that the group of neurons operates at a non--equilibrium steady state.